 Aside from providing buyers with great customer service, it makes good business sense.

-Zappos offers free shipping both ways.
-Here’s why: Craig Adkins, Zappos VP of Services and Operations, shared that customers buying the most expensive shoes also have a 50% return rate.
+Zappos, a popular online shoe and clothing retailer, offers free shipping both ways.
+The reason for this is that Zappos customers buying the most expensive shoes also have a 50% return rate.

-While that number may seem a little steep at first, consider this: when I perform a two-second search on Zappos.com for Women’s Heels and filter the results to show the highest prices first, Zappos provides me with a lengthy page of shoes priced well into the thousands – the first one cashing in at $2,795.
+While that number may seem a little steep at first, consider this: with a quick search on Zappos.com for Women’s Heels and filtering results to list the highest prices first, you’ll get a lengthy page of shoes that are priced well into the thousands – the first one coming up at $2,795.

 To get an estimate of what shipping charges Zappos might incur to ship those shoes, I did a quick search on Amazon for women’s shoes.
 Based on those results, it would cost around $6 to ship these shoes to my address (with standard shipping).

-Given the data Adkins shared, if two customers bought the nearly $3k shoes, and one of those buyers returned the pair, Zappos would likely be eating under $20 in shipping costs. $20 bucks for a thousand-dollar sale is not bad – especially when that customer is 95% likely to shop from Zappos again.
+Given the return rate, if two customers bought the nearly $3k shoes, and one of those buyers returned the pair, Zappos would likely be eating under $20 in shipping costs. $20 bucks for a thousand-dollar sale is not bad – especially when that customer is 95% likely to shop from Zappos again.

-Whatever you may lose on the return, you will more than make up for it in return sales.
+Whatever you may lose on the return, you’ll more than make up for it in return sales.

-Don’t let your website be the only place where you provide buyers with detailed return instructions.
+Don’t let your website be the only place you provide buyers with detailed return instructions.

 Even though your policy should be easy to find on your site, not all buyers will check there.
 Some aren’t tech savvy.
 Others just don’t want to spend the time looking for it.

-Make it super easy for these buyers by inserting a note in your packages that reiterates your return policy and process, as well as the best way to get in contact with your support team.
+Make it super easy for these buyers by inserting a note in your packages that details your return policy, as well as the contact information for your support team.
 The more transparent you are with your return policy, the better.